Tableau - Testing in Non-Production Environments

 • Web Data Connectors (WDCs)

-Contact the Tableau Server Team in EDIS for an updated list of IP addresses if your databases have IP address restrictions.
+If your databases have IP restrictions, contact the Tableau Server Team in EDIS for an updated list of IPs.

 Extracts